-The attention of Supervisors is drawn to any local regulations relating to safety and first-aid.
+The attention of Supervisors is drawn to any local regulations relating to safety, first-aid and disposal of chemicals.

 'Hazard Data Sheets', relating to materials used in this examination, should be available from your chemical supplier.

 Before the Examination

 1 Access to the question paper is NOT permitted in advance of the examination.